DovJacobson/portfolio/README.md

 # portfolio
-tools for self-promotion, self explanation
+tools for self-promotion, and hopefully self explanation

 (feel free to copy and morph any code you find useful)

 ---